-These patients represent a very small proportion of medical practice.
-It is crucial that the diagnosis be limited to those patients meeting Guze's criteria since we otherwise get into a sophisticated kind of name calling.
-No one denies the existence of these patients but the etiology has often been hotly debated.
-It seems important to us that we not deny the presence of this life style but rather maximize the possibility of a positive outcome.
-For us this includes:
+Guze's criteria since otherwise it is possible to get into a sophisticated kind of name calling.
+No one denies the existence of these patients, but the etiology has often been hotly debated.
+It seems important that the presence of this life-style not be denied but rather that the possibility of a positive outcome be maximized.
+This includes:

-- a.
-Not putting the patient through the pain and expense of a nonproductive workup. - b.
-Recognizing the transactional nature of the complaint. - c.
-Recommending appropriate "treatment" which for a female patient can include suggesting that she reexamine her current role in view of changing women's roles. - d.
-Allowing the physician to recognize the common counter-transference problem of frustration, anger, undue interest and therapeutic impotence in dealing with these patients.
+- b, recognizing the transactional nature of the complaint - c. recommending appropriate "treatment" which for a female patient can include suggesting that she reexamine her current role in view of changing women's roles - d allowing the physician to recognize the common counter-transference problems of frustration, anger, undue interest, and therapeutic impotence in dealing with these patients